 If you have built your own home or had any building work performed on it to a value of $6,000.00 or more by an unregistered builder in the last six years then you cannot sell the property without the consent of the Building Services Authority.
-The consent of the Authority should have been obtained before you entered into the Contact and a notice should have been delivered to the purchaser before they entered into the contract.
+The consent of the Authority should have been obtained before you enter into the contract and a notice should be delivered to the purchaser before they enter into the contract.

 If you have a copy of the contract when you bought the land you should provide this to us.
-Many Contracts, especially in new estates, have special clauses in them about what type of house or what out-buildings can be built on the land and also provide that you must insert the same provisions in any contract when you sell the land.
-It may be too late once you have signed the Contract, however, we will need to look at the original Contract and advise you as to potential problems.
+Many contracts, especially in new estates, have special clauses in them about what type of house or what out-buildings can be built on the land and also provide that you must insert the same provisions in any contract when you sell the land.
+It may be too late once you have signed the contract, however, we will need to look at the original contract and advise you as to potential problems.

 If you have any questions or would like to speak with a GLG Legal Springfield (formerly, Springfield Legal Service) representative regarding our service, please contact us.

 We're here to help.
 Fill out the form to make an enquiry, and we'll get back to you shortly.